sabalach/SPA-example/README.md

   npm install

 For Test:
-  run: yarn dev
+  yarn dev
     or
-  run: npm run dev
+  npm run dev

 For Build:
-  run: yarn build
+  yarn build
     or
-  run: npm run build
+  npm run build

 For Production:
-  run: yarn start
+  yarn start
     or
-  run: npm run start
+  npm run start